populse/populse_mia/docs/source/documentation/developer_documentation.rst

       [pre_commit c10882d05] Add features to data_viewer.
         1 file changed, 29 insertions(+), 24 deletions(-)

   * On the other hand, if a commit fails the pre-commit (eg. for containing a file not formatted according to `PEP8 <https://peps.python.org/pep-0008/>`_), failing file will be fixed and recreated as an unstaged file.
-Those files should be then added and commited again.
+Those files should be then added and committed again.
 In the case where the pre-commit feature cannot fix the error by itself, the developer should modify the accordingly and recommit the changes.

   * An example of a failing commit: ::